ArturStarling/QR-Organizer/README.md

 ## Anaconda 3.8.0
-We kept the envornments organized with anaconda 3.8.0.
+We kept the envirnments organized with anaconda 3.8.0.
 More info [here](https://www.anaconda.com/products/individual)

 ## OpenCV 4.1.2
 OpenCV was used to identify QR Codes, analise them and manipulate images.

 ## Kivy 1.11.0
-We built a iterface with python using the kivy library.
+We built a interface with python using the kivy library.

 ## Buildozer 0.39
 To convert the code to .apk format and send it to an android device, we used buildozer.